 - They lived in a separate world from their employers.

 Many working-class autobiographies paint a grim picture of life in industrial society.
+See here for a useful BBC site about the grim conditions of child labour.
 But wages were higher than for agricultural work or domestic service.
 Concern for the working conditions of women and children led to a reduction in their hours.
 But for most of the nineteenth century the adult male worker was unprotected by law.